 For this illusion, Mat teaches YOU how to do it!
 So you’ll get to learn a new magic trick that you can practice at home and show to your friends and family.
 This educational component was a fun change of pace during the show, and the kids especially loved it.

 Take good notes here if you want to remember the steps.
-But essentially, Mat will show you how to turn a blue handkerchief into an egg.
-You’ll also need a second blue cloth (you’ll find out why at the show).
+But essentially, he will teach you how to turn a blue handkerchief into an egg.
+You’ll also need a second blue cloth (you’ll find out why when you’re there).
 And you’ll learn all about using misdirection in your act too.

-The following are some of the most frequently asked questions about the Magic Reinvented Nightly show.
+The following are some of the most frequently asked questions about Magic Reinvented Nightly.